sudipto68/opera/README.md

 1) Be sure to use the Boxton layout
 2) Any blocks placed in content region of front page will automatically get assigned background colors based upon site color scheme
-3) Choose from pre-defined color schemes in theme layout (or use color module to define your own)
+3) Choose from pre-defined color schemes in theme settings (or use color module to define your own)